14 nm process: Background

-14 nm resolution is difficult to achieve in a polymeric resist, even with electron beam lithography.
+The resolutions of a "14 nm" device are difficult to achieve in a polymeric resist, even with electron beam lithography.
 In addition, the chemical effects of ionizing radiation also limit reliable resolution to about 30 nm, which is also achievable using current state-of-the-art immersion lithography.
 Hardmask materials and multiple patterning are required.

 A more significant limitation comes from plasma damage to low-k materials.
 The extent of damage is typically 20 nm thick, but can also go up to about 100 nm.
 The damage sensitivity is expected to get worse as the low-k materials become more porous.
 For comparison, the atomic radius of an unconstrained silicon is 0.11 nm.
 Thus about 90 Si atoms would span the channel length, leading to substantial leakage.

-Tela Innovations and Sequoia Design Systems developed a methodology allowing double exposure for the 16/14 nm node circa 2010.
-Samsung and Synopsys have also begun implementing double patterning in 22 nm and 16 nm design flows.
-Mentor Graphics reported taping out 16 nm test chips in 2010.
-On January 17, 2011, IBM announced that they were teaming up with ARM to develop 14 nm chip processing technology.
+Tela Innovations and Sequoia Design Systems developed a methodology allowing double exposure for the "16 nm"/"14 nm" node circa 2010.
+Samsung and Synopsys had also, at that time, begun implementing double patterning in "22 nm" and "16 nm" design flows.
+Mentor Graphics reported taping out "16 nm" test chips in 2010.
+On January 17, 2011, IBM announced that they were teaming up with ARM to develop "14 nm" chip processing technology.

-On February 18, 2011, Intel announced that it would construct a new $5 billion semiconductor fabrication plant in Arizona, designed to manufacture chips using the 14 nm manufacturing processes and leading-edge 300 mm wafers.
+On February 18, 2011, Intel announced that it would construct a new $5 billion semiconductor fabrication plant in Arizona, designed to manufacture chips using the "14 nm" manufacturing processes and leading-edge 300 mm wafers.
 The new fabrication plant was to be named Fab 42, and construction was meant to start in the middle of 2011.
 Intel billed the new facility as "the most advanced, high-volume manufacturing facility in the world," and said it would come on line in 2013.
-Intel has since decided to postpone opening this facility and instead upgrade its existing facilities to support 14-nm chips.
-On May 17, 2011, Intel announced a roadmap for 2014 that included 14 nm transistors for their Xeon, Core, and Atom product lines.
+Intel since decided to postpone opening this facility and instead upgrade its existing facilities to support 14-nm chips.
+On May 17, 2011, Intel announced a roadmap for 2014 that included "14 nm" transistors for their Xeon, Core, and Atom product lines.